tommasosansone91/aqi_luftdaten/dev_docs/install_on_raspberrypi.md

     <password>

 > [!IMPORTANT]
-> This password becomes the password you have to give in from the deploy machine to interact with github (e.g. `git clone`).
+> This password becomes the password you have to give in from the RPi to interact with github (e.g. `git clone`), so note it down..

 output: